tetratelabs/istio-distro.io/content/en/download/_index.md

 weight: 10
 ---

-Currently <strong>GetIstio</strong> runs on Linux and MacOS.
-To deploy GetIstio, all you need is this one simple command:
+Currently <strong>Tetrate Istio Distro</strong> runs on Linux and MacOS.
+To deploy Tetrate Istio Distro, all you need is this one simple command:

 ```sh
 curl -sL https://tetrate.bintray.com/getistio/download.sh | bash
 ```

-Please follow [GetIstio Install and Update Page](/getistio-cli/install-and-update-of-getistio) for detailed instruction on downloading and subsequent steps to have GetIstio up and running in your machine.
+Please follow [Tetrate Istio Distro Install and Update Page](/getistio-cli/install-and-update-of-getistio) for detailed instruction on downloading and subsequent steps to have Tetrate Istio Distro up and running in your machine.

 ### Supported Istio Versions
-GetIstio tracks Istio upstream releases.
-As part of GetIstio build pipeline, a series of tests are run to ensure the Istio distro works well on the underlying Kubernetes platform.
+Tetrate Istio Distro tracks Istio upstream releases.
+As part of Tetrate Istio Distro build pipeline, a series of tests are run to ensure the Istio distro works well on the underlying Kubernetes platform.

-GetIstio certified Istio distro has been tested against the following Kubernetes distros:
+Tetrate Istio Distro certified Istio distro has been tested against the following Kubernetes distros:
 - EKS - 1.18, 1.17, 1.16
 - GKE - 1.18, 1.17, 1.16
 - AKS - 1.18, 1.17, 1.16